|

 ally.
 I didn't blame Israel.
 I suggested that Osama bin Laden was

+responsible.
 But the e-mails that poured into The Independent over the next

 few days bordered on the inflammatory.
 The attacks on America were